Understanding the Dangers of a Ketamine Overdose

-As a dissociative anesthetic, ketamine (aka “vitamin k” or “special k”) has some legitimate medical uses, but it is also diverted for recreational purposes and has become an increasingly popular club drug.
+Ketamine (aka “vitamin k” or “special k”) is a dissociative anesthetic that has some legitimate medical uses, but it is also diverted for recreational purposes and has become an increasingly popular club drug.

-Read on for more information about the effects of a ketamine overdose and how to get help if you or someone you love has lost control of their drug use.
+Read on for more information about the effects of a ketamine overdose and how to get help if you or someone you love has lost control of their Ketamine use.

 Dissociative anesthetics like ketamine distort perceptions and cause feelings of detachment from the environment and body.
 Ketamine may affect how individuals perceive sight, sound, and other senses.